South Carolina SC Fast Facts SC Marriage Licenses

 To get married in the state of South Carolina, you need to obtain a marriage license.
 South Carolina does issue marriage licenses for same-sex couples.
 The following requirements apply to both residents and non-residents:

-- Both parties must appear together at the office of a
+- Prior to COVID-19 safety measures, both parties had to appear together at the office of a

 South Carolina county probate judge and file a written application.
 This application asks for the full name, social security number or alien identification number, age, and place of residence of each person.
-It is a sworn statement that must be signed by both parties and then notarized in the office of the probate judge.
+Some counties are accepting applications online or via mail.
+Contact the county probate court office you will be filing with to confirm that office's requirements.

-- Some probate judges require both applicants to show their social security cards.
+- Applications require documents to be submitted for legal proof of identification and social security number.
+Some probate judges require both applicants to show their social security cards.

-- There is a waiting period after the application is filed before the license can be picked up and the marriage can take place.
-This waiting period varies from county to county, so please contact the appropriate
+- There is a waiting period after the application is filed before the license will be processed and the marriage can take place.
+This waiting period varies from county to county, so please contact the applicable

-county probate judge at least a week before you plan to get married.
+county probate judge at least one week before you plan to get married.

 - If you are 18 years old or older, you do not need parental consent.
 But you must